NITIN-BINDAL/Craiglist-Clone/README.md

 This time i have used Google Materialize in this rather than Bootstrap and it seems materialize is also pretty good.

+Moreover there is database support aslo to see all the past searches user has searched for just go to /admin to see all the past searches.

 Further we also have used Beautiful-Soup4 for scraping purposes.

 I am keeping this website open-source so what are you waiting for?
 Fork and contribute in this and if your contributions are good i will be adding your name in credits list.